margaritas98/Python_and_Pyqt_Content_Based_Music_Recommender/README.md

-Data Science Group project 4 Overview

-By:
-Jerry Wang/ 02304430
-Kunzi Xie/15283483
-Junjie Zong/18034496

-Project 4 was developed in Python version 3.5 environment, and work well on MacOS, But partly functional on Windows environment, due to the Python library issue.
+This project was developed in Python version 3.5 environment, and work well on MacOS, But do not fully functional on Windows environment, due to a Python library issue.

 Python packages used for the project are listed below: